With eclipse in view, some hotels canceling reservations and raising prices

 “They had canceled our reservation without telling us,” explained Addams.
 The Keizer man and his friends are now trying to come up with an alternate plan for this summer’s solar eclipse after losing their rooms at the Quality Suites.

-“Tourists are coming to Oregon and they're being told ‘sorry’ and that's not right.”
+“Tourists are coming to Oregon and they're being told ‘sorry’ and that's not right,” he said.

 JOIN THE CONVERSATION